salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # Filtering

-Filtering is to limit by properties.
+Filtering MUST be restricted to exposed properties.
 Clients and routes SHOULD use filtering to limit the results in a structured and absolute way.

 Routes MAY support filtering.
 Routes supporting filtering MUST only use